 [Section 462 amended by No. 19 of 2010 s.
 21(2).]

-463. Rates for damage by trespass
+463. Damage by trespassing cattle, rates for (Sch.
+4)

 (1) If cattle are found trespassing on land, the owner or occupier of the land may claim damages in respect of the trespass at the rates for damage by trespass specified in Schedule 4, according to the description of the cattle, and the description contained in that Schedule of the land or crop on which the trespass is committed.